 While it is the Program policy that students attend all classes, labs, and other Program-related functions, the Program understands a student may have exceptional events that might keep them from classes or Program activities.
 Students are not permitted to take "vacations" during instructional times while enrolled in the program.
 Students are responsible for all material and examinations missed during their time away.

-Assignments that are due during an approved absence must be submitted before departure unless other arrangements have been agreed upon with the course coordinator.
+Assignments due during an approved absence must be submitted before departure unless other arrangements have been agreed upon with the course coordinator.
 Refer to Examination Protocol for information regarding missed examinations.
+Given the nature of interprofessional educational (IPE) activities, attendance is required.
+If a student misses an IPE event, a score of zero (0) will be assigned.